BSI - Buying for Social Impact

 THE NETHERLANDS CONFERENCE

-In the framework of the conferences cylce, the first event, organised by ENSIE, will take place in Netherlands on 13 June.
-It will focus on the promotion of social considerations and relations with the third sector in Public Procurement.
+In the framework of the conferences cylce, the first event, organised by ENSIE, took place in Netherlands on 13 June.
+It focused on the promotion of social considerations and relations with the third sector in Public Procurement.
 This event has been organised in partnership with de omslag.
-More info.
+You’ll find the programme and the workshops here.

 The first project event